-Undergraduate female enrollment in VCEA is low compared with our peers but is high for our graduate programs.
-We have set an ambitious goal of having VCEA undergraduate female student enrollment reach the 80th percentile of our peer institutions by 2020.
+Undergraduate female enrollment in VCEA is low compared with our peers but is relatively high for our graduate programs.
+The markers indicate the FY17 values and the shaded line regions are our goals for the next few years.
+Our current goal is to have VCEA undergraduate female student enrollment reach the 50th percentile of our peer institutions by 2020.
+We can achieve that with approximately 20% female enrollment.
+This will require a substantial increase in female enrollment over the next few years.